flutter/website/src/docs/deployment/cd.md

    repository root.
     * See [fastlane CI documentation][] for CI specific setup.
     * Shard your script to run on both Linux and macOS platforms.
-    * During the setup phase of the CI task:
+    * During the setup phase of the CI task, do the following:
          * Ensure Bundler is available using `gem install bundler`.
          * Run `bundle install` in `[project]/android` or `[project]/ios`.
          * Make sure the Flutter SDK is available and set in `PATH`.